expo/expo/packages/expo-yarn-workspaces/README.md

 ### Configuration

-You can configure workspaces using the `workspaces` object in the `package.json`.
+You can configure workspaces using the `workspace` field in each workspace package's package.json file.

 #### symlinks